The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: RQ3: Improving Ansible

-\emph{Documentation and Learning Resources.} A recurring concern expressed by participants (n = 8) was the need to \textit{improve documentation}.
+A recurring concern expressed by participants (n=10) was the need to \textit{improve documentation}.
 E4 described the current official documentation as scattered, noting that it ``is poor considering the other configuration tools (take a look at Puppet's).
-The websites are not appealing and not properly organized.
-Strong concepts are scattered over different pages.''.
-I3 identified specific documentation challenges regarding module organization: ``Documentation needs a big revamp: it's not clear what modules are built-in or part of Ansible Galaxy.''.
-The participants also called for \textit{better onboarding} resources (n = 5) and \textit{more education} (n = 7).
-As E3 put it `` When you educate beginners, they can identify incorrect information and avoid it.''.
+The websites are not appealing and not properly organized''.
+I3 identified specific documentation challenges regarding module organization: ``Documentation needs a big revamp: it's not clear what modules are built-in or part of Ansible Galaxy.''
+E8 found the documentation helpful but noted that ``sometimes they don't [provide] all the examples'' The participants also called for \textit{better onboarding} resources (n=6) and \textit{more education} (n=9).
+As E3 put it ``When you educate beginners, they can identify incorrect information and avoid it.''